kbgar24/jekyll-now/_posts/2017-11-24-How-To-Build-A-Chrome-Extension-Part-I.md

 # Introduction

-Google Chrome Extensions (CE's) are quite powerful - the extent to which cannot be fully appreciated without having built one.
-CE's can access and manipulate virtually any element on the DOM, send desktop notifications, store data, send external HTTP, server && database requests, and (perhaps most usefully) tightly && elegantly integrate with Google Chrome's robust suite of API's.
+Google Chrome Extensions (Chrome extensions) are quite powerful - the extent to which cannot be fully appreciated without having built one.
+Chrome extensions can access and manipulate virtually any element on the DOM, send desktop notifications, store data, send external HTTP, server && database requests, and (perhaps most usefully) tightly && elegantly integrate with Google Chrome's robust suite of API's.
 They can also run in the background, regardless of whether Chrome itself has been opened by the user.
-The main components on a CE are the **manifest.json** file, **popup.html, popup.css, && popup.js** files, **background pages** *and/or* **event pages**, **browser actions** *or* **page actions**, and **content scripts**.
+The main components on a Chrome extensions are the **manifest.json** file, **popup.html, popup.css, && popup.js** files, **background pages** *and/or* **event pages**, **browser actions** *or* **page actions**, and **content scripts**.

 # Manifest.json

-This file is the heart of any CE and provides important information about the extension's configuration.
+This file is the heart of any Chrome extension and provides important information about the extension's configuration.
 Below is a sample **manifest.json** file, with the required, recommended && optional fields specified:

 ```
 {